Sudhir Mungantiwar: Minister of Finance & Planning, Forests

 As the Minister of Finance & Planning departments, Sudhir Mungantiwar played an integral role in chalking out the 'Shetkari Sanmaan Yojna' - Maharashtra state government's decision to waive around 34,000 crore worth of farmers' loans.
-In his 2015 budget speech, he announced his decision to implement an 'Evidence Based Project Management System', making Maharashtra the first state in the country to implement such a system.
+In his 2015 budget speech, he announced his decision to implement an 'Evidence-Based Project Management System' making Maharashtra the first state in the country to implement such a system.
 He also played a key role in passing landmark decisions like increasing the insurance coverage for government employees and providing 180 days of paid maternity leave to women government employees.
-He also helped set up a 'War Room' in association with the UN to track policy and development projects in the state.
+He also helped set up a 'War Room' in association with the United Nations to track policy and development projects in the state.
 In 2016, he led efforts to improve business and trade relations with Mauritius.
-This included the decision by the Mauritius government to waive 40 per cent tax paid by film-makers who would want to shoot in Mauritius.
+This included the decision by the Mauritius government to waive 40 percent of the tax paid by filmmakers who would want to shoot in Mauritius.
 He also formed committees to recommend measures to improve efficiency and transparency in the areas of governmental procurement, school and college fee structures, and disbursement of scholarships.

 In 2017, under his leadership, the offices of the Finance and Forest departments in Mantralaya were awarded the International Organization for Standardization (ISO) certification — ISO 9001:2015.
 It became the first elected officials' office in India to receive this certification.

-As the Minister of Forests, he initiated a massive state-wide plantation drive which aimed at planting 50 crore saplings by 2019.
-As part of this initiative, 2.81 crore saplings were planted on a single day, 1 July 2016 - earning the initiative a place in the 'Limca Book of Records'.
+As the Minister of Forests, he initiated a massive state-wide plantation drive, which aimed at planting 50 crore saplings by 2019.
+As part of this initiative, 2.81 crore saplings were planted on a single day, 1 July 2016—earning the initiative a place in the 'Limca Book of Records'.
 Another 5.43 crore saplings were planted against a target of 4 crore in 2017.
-He also led the state government to sign a Memorandum of Understanding (MoU) with Sadhguru Jaggi Vasudev's Isha Foundation to carry out large scale plantation along the banks of rivers in Maharashtra under an initiative called Rally for Rivers.
+He also led the state government to sign a Memorandum of Understanding (MoU) with Sadhguru Jaggi Vasudev's Isha Foundation to carry out large-scale plantation along the banks of rivers in Maharashtra under an initiative called Rally for Rivers.
 Similar MoUs were also signed with Minister of Road Transport and Highways of India, Nitin Gadkari and the then Minister of Railways, Suresh Prabhu for tree plantation along roads and railway lines respectively.
-Mungantiwar also approved the establishment of Maharashtra State Zoo Authority, Nature Tourism Board, Mangroves Protection Authority and Maharashtra State Wildlife Fund for better administration and conservation efforts.
-He also helped launch - Maharashtra Harit Sena or Green Army - a volunteer group which aims to participate in plantation and conservation efforts and 'Hello Forest' - a dedicated helpline number for all state-wide forest and conservation related issues.
+Mungantiwar also approved the establishment of the Maharashtra State Zoo Authority, Nature Tourism Board, Mangroves Protection Authority and Maharashtra State Wildlife Fund for better administration and conservation efforts.
+He also helped launch - Maharashtra Harit Sena, or Green Army, a volunteer group that aims to participate in plantation and conservation efforts, and Hello Forest, a dedicated helpline number for all statewide forest and conservation-related issues.